6 minute read

 As we checked in the previous blog post about the Deep Dive of OpenShift 4 Routers in On-Premise Deployments the routers in an installation non-cloud are a bit different.
 That is because the object of Kubernetes Loadbalancer is not available, and the OpenShift Routers are deployed with a Service ClusterIP and with the endpointPublishingStrategy of HostNetwork: true.

-This is because HostNetwork allowed the OpenShift Router Pods can directly see the network interfaces of the host machine (OpenShift Node) where the host is started and exposes the ports of the Routers (HTTP and HTTPS, and metrics port) for Load Balancing for an external physical or virtual LB.
+This is because HostNetwork allows the OpenShift Router Pods to directly see the network interfaces of the host machine (OpenShift Node) where the pod is started and exposes the ports of the Routers (HTTP, HTTPS, and the metrics port) for load balancing by an external physical or virtual LB.

-But with by default behaviour of the IngressController and the OpenShift Routers you CAN’T have a Route Sharding in the same worker/infra node, because it will overlap the Ports into the OpenShift Node (remember that the OCP Router is listening at the Node interface not in the Pod Network).
+But with the default behaviour of the IngressController and the OpenShift Routers, you CAN’T have a Route Sharding on the same worker/infra node, because it will overlap the ports on the OpenShift Node (remember that the OCP Router is listening on the Node interface, not in the Pod Network).

-For this reason, for each Route Sharding you need to create another separate node for each Route Sharding.
-And because we will always HA of hour OpenShift Routers, is 4 worker or infras for a 2 route sharding (2 Nodes for the default node and 2 more nodes for the Shard).
+For this reason, for each Route Sharding you need to create separate nodes.
+And because we always want HA for our OpenShift Routers, that means 4 workers or infras for 2 route shardings (2 nodes for the default router and 2 more nodes for the shard).

-Back in OpenShift 3.11 was allowed to have several shards in the same router, changing the ports were the route sharding routers were listening to not collision to the default routers:
+Back in OpenShift 3.11, it was possible to have several shards in the same router, changing the ports where the route sharding routers were listening to avoid collisions with the default routers:

 ROUTER_SERVICE_HTTP_PORT